bowman2001/perplexdoc/content/doc/intro/_index.md

 ---
 author: Georg Makowski
 date: "2021-09-06T12:53:19+02:00"
-description: The purpose of Perplex
+description: On the purpose and usage of Perplex
 menu:
   doc:
     identifier: intro